Great egret: In culture

-The great egret is depicted on the reverse side of a 5-Brazilian reais banknote.
+The great egret is depicted on the reverse side of a 5-Brazilian real banknote.

 The great egret is the symbol of the National Audubon Society.

 An airbrushed photograph of a great egret in breeding plumage by Werner Krutein is featured in the cover art of the 1992 Faith No More album Angel Dust.

 In Belarus, a commemorative coin has the image of a great egret.
 The great egret also features on the New Zealand $2 coin and on the Hungarian 5-forint coin.